 Once you have gone through these steps, you’ll have the solid foundation to know what channels to find your ideal client on and then plan out your content and how you will engage them.

-How do you build an online sales funnel?
+How do you build an online marketing sales funnel?

-When building an online sales funnel, you need to look at the three main phases:
+When building an online marketing sales funnel, there are three phases to consider:

-- Building awareness of your business – the “get to know me” phase
+- Phase 1: Building awareness of your business – the “get to know me” phase

-- Engagement with your current and potential customers – the “like me” phase
+- Phase 2: Engagement with your current and potential customers – the “like me” phase

-- Converting prospects into clients – the “trust me” phase
+- Phase 3: Converting prospects into clients – the “trust me” phase

 Like any relationship, you can’t expect someone to marry you after the first date.
 You must take the time to get to know each other and see if you are a good fit.